FlordeLiza: Reception

-Scheduling
+Broadcast

 Initially meant to be part of ABS-CBN's PrimeTanghali noontime block, FlordeLiza was originally planned to replace Give Love on Christmas before It's Showtime.
-However, in a last minute change, the timeslot was moved to be part of ABS-CBN's Kapamilya Gold afternoon block.
+However, in a last-minute change, the timeslot was moved to be part of ABS-CBN's Kapamilya Gold afternoon block.
 The timeslot was after It's Showtime.
 Oh My G! was the one who took the timeslot before It's Showtime.
 It was moved to ABS-CBN's PrimeTanghali noontime block instead of the Primetime Bida evening block which the original timeslot is before TV Patrol which was the original plan.

+It aired reruns on Jeepney TV from January 1 to April 19, 2018; March 28 to October 3, 2020; and March 17 to September 28, 2024.

+International broadcasts

+In Indonesia, the series was aired on RCTI in 2016, with Indonesian-dubbing.